GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - Which SLOs are triggering alerts?
 This indicates which services are failing to meet their objectives.
   - What is the burn rate of the triggered alerts?
 This shows how quickly the SLO is degrading.
 A faster burn rate (e.g., 10x) signals a more urgent issue.

 > **Warning**: Having trouble triggering alerts?
 Don't worry, it might just be due to the lab setting!
 Keep in mind that these alerts analyze performance over 15 minutes.
 So, if you created the alert 10-15 minutes *after* the service started having problems, it might not cause the alert to trigger.
 If you don't see an alert within 5 minutes, don't panic!
-Instead, put on your detective hat and examine the graphs.
-You should be able to spot any significant deviations from the baseline or SLO targets.
-Take a look at the graphs – they'll tell the story!
+Instead, put you SRE hat on and take a look at the graphs – they'll tell the story!
 You should be able to quickly spot which SLOs are misbehaving, which ones are having a minor hiccup, and which ones are performing like champs.

 ### Success Criteria